 - Improved relationships in and out of work

-- Increased productivity and less mistakes
+- Increased productivity and fewer mistakes

 - More creativity and better problem solving